Data API client upgrade guide

 Java

-The Python client supports several ways for specifying the timeouts associated to the various API operations.
+The Python client supports several ways to specify the timeouts for various API operations.

 or Database

-), and you can set one-off overrides for a single method call.
+), and you can set individual timeouts for a single method call.

-For a quick migration from the prior max_time_ms
+For a quick migration from the deprecated max_time_ms

 with timeout_ms